sftpgo/docs/docs/virtual-folders.md

 When you upload a file to folder2, only its quota will be updated, while the quota for folder1 will not reflect this change.
 This behavior is allowed to provide greater flexibility, but if you want to enforce accurate disk quotas in SFTPGo, it’s best to avoid using folders with nested paths.
 Although this example refers to local folders, the same principle applies to cloud storage backends.

-It is allowed to mount a virtual folder in the user's root path (`/`).
-This might be useful if you want to share the same virtual folder between different users.
-In this case the user's root filesystem is hidden from the virtual folder.

 Using the REST API you can: